-In my opinion, Liposculpture/liposuction surgery is the most artistic cosmetic surgical procedure.
-The surgeon is the sculptor, the patient's body is his marble and the newly Liposculptured figure his finished work.
+In my opinion, liposculpture/liposuction surgery is the most artistic cosmetic surgical procedure.
+The surgeon is the sculptor, the patient's body is his marble, and the newly liposculptured figure is his finished work.

-The human body has skin that must contract and not loosen and hang: fat, which changes with posture and bone structure; and stature, which predetermines the proportions of the figure.
+The human body has skin that must contract and not loosen and hang; fat, which changes with posture and bone structure; and stature, which predetermines the figure's proportions.

-When performing a Liposculpture procedure the surgeon must work with all these components to produce his result, all the while keeping the safety and wellbeing of his patient uppermost in his mind.
+When performing a liposculpture procedure, the surgeon must work with all these components to produce his result while keeping the safety and wellbeing of his patient uppermost in his mind.

 These combine to create an attractive new figure.